 Each student in grades 3 - 8 are assessed in reading and mathematics.
-In addition to this, students in 4th and 7th grades are assessed in writing, students in 5th and 8th are assessed in science, and 8th-grade students are assessed in social studies.
+In addition to this, students in 5th and 8th are assessed in science, and 8th-grade students are assessed in social studies.

 At High School, specific assessments are given which correlate with students enrolled coursework.
 The five required End of Course (EOC) exams included are: English I and English II (which include Reading and Writing), Algebra I, Biology and US History.

-STAAR assessments are designed to reflect more rigor than previous state assessments.
+STAAR assessments are designed to assess student mastery of the TEKS.
 Students receive a scaled score that is linked to a proficiency level.
-For more information regarding the STAAR, please visit texasassessment.com
+For more information regarding the STAAR, please visit texasassessment.gov.

 In addition to your child's teacher(s) and department principals, please feel free to contact us if you have any questions regarding assessments.

 Please keep in mind that although, we receive federal Title 1 funds, we do not use the state assessment (STAAR) to measure TSD’s accountability.
 We us Measuring Academic Progress (MAP) scores for that purpose.
 If you have any questions about TSD’s assessment program, please contact our TSD MTSS Coordinator at [email protected].

 If available, Information on these report cards includes:

 Part (i): General Description of the Texas State Accountability System